-The division conferences are sections or divisions of the General Conference, and their officers are elected by the General Conference in session.
+The divisions are sections of the General Conference, and their officers are elected by the General Conference in session.

 The General Conference term is for four years.
 The constitution of the General Conference, Article III, makes provision for representation at its sessions as follows: